Nepal Vista – 12 Days

 Day 11 - Everest mountain flight and farewell dinner in Kathmandu

 Early in the morning, you will be transferred to the domestic airport for your Everest flight.
 The one-hour flight takes you within the camera range of some of the highest peaks in the world, and cruising this close to the awe-inspiring massifs of rock and ice, is an out-of-this-world experience.
 This special mountain flight offers the closest possible aerial views of Mt.
 Everest, Kanchenjunga and many other giants, as well as the Tibetan Plateau.

 After returning to Kathmandu, you have the afternoon and the evening to stroll along the streets of Kathmandu for some last-minute shopping.
-There is a farewell dinner in a typical Nepalese restaurant with cultural performances.
+There is a farewell dinner in a fine restaurant.

 You have the option to extend your trip to continue onto rafting adventure, Kathmandu valley shopping tour, mountain biking and other activities.

 Overnight at a hotel.
 Breakfast and Farewell Dinner Included.

 Day 12 - Transfer to the international airport for your final departure

 The trip concludes.
 Our airport representative will drop you at the international airport in Kathmandu for your flight departure from Nepal.

 Our groups are small with minimum two to maximum 14 people.
 We create groups of independent travelers, friends and families which maintains close interpersonal connection, engage more and get into depth of the journey.
 The featured departures are guaranteed to run, so book now and secure your place.